-- v.
-Restaurant, Bar, Lounge, Entertainment / Cultural Facility: One (1) parking space for every three (3) persons Permitted for occupancy by the Vermont Department of Labor and Industry. - vi.
-Manufacturing: One (1) parking space per employee per shift. - vii.
-Lodging with two (2) guest bedrooms or less does not require additional parking. - viii.
-Spaces with Electric Vehicle Charging Stations (EVCS) shall be included in the Minimum Number of Spaces designated above. - 5.
-Drive-Up Windows: Restaurants, banks, and similar establishments with drive-up windows shall have a stacking lane for each drive-up lane or remote customer access service point long enough to prevent the line of waiting vehicles from extending into the public right-of-way. - 6.
-Minimize the Visual Impact of Parking & Loading Areas: Break up parking with buildings and human scaled landscape islands.
+e.
+Restaurant, Bar, Lounge, Entertainment / Cultural Facility: One (1) parking space for every three (3) persons Permitted for occupancy by the Vermont Department of Labor and Industry.

+f.
+Manufacturing: One (1) parking space per employee per shift.

+g.
+Lodging with two (2) guest bedrooms or less does not require additional parking.h.
+Spaces with Electric Vehicle Charging Stations (EVCS) shall be included in the Minimum Number of Spaces designated above.

+4. Drive-Up Windows: Restaurants, banks, and similar establishments with drive-up windows shall have a stacking lane for each drive-up lane or remote customer access service point long enough to prevent the line of waiting vehicles from extending into the public right-of-way.

+- 5. Minimize the Visual Impact of Parking and Loading Areas: Break up parking with buildings and human scaled landscape islands.
 Utilize the landscape islands for plantings without obscuring traffic.
 Avoid the visual impact of a "sea of parking".
 Rear parking and access points including loading areas will minimize the visual impact on the public view of the property.
-Screen unaesthetic features where possible (see Section 730 (E)), sufficient to minimize their physical and aesthetic impact on other land Uses, properties in the area, the town and public or private roads. - 7.
-Buffer Area to Parking: See Section 730 E (b) Screening and Buffer Areas for Parking. - 8.
+Screen unaesthetic features where possible (see § 730 (E)), sufficient to minimize their physical and aesthetic impact on other land Uses, properties in the area, the Town and public or private roads. - 6.
+Buffer Area to Parking: See § 730 E (b) Screening and Buffer Areas for Parking. - 7.
 Public Road Access: Traffic circulation shall provide for automotive and pedestrian safety.
-Access to public roads should minimize traffic interruption and avoid undue burden on the main arteries of the Town.
-Approval for changes to a town road requires approval from the Town of Wilmington.
-Access changes to a state road, including all curb cuts, requires approval from the Vermont Agency of Transportation compliant with 19 V.S.A. § 1111. - 9.
+Access to Public Roads should minimize traffic interruption and avoid undue burden on the main arteries of the Town.
+Approval for changes to a Town Road requires approval from the Town of Wilmington.
+Access changes to a state road, including all curb cuts, requires approval from the Vermont Agency of Transportation compliant with 19 VSA § 1111. - 8.
 Rainwater, Snow, and Ice Removal/Storage: Plan landscaping for safe snow removal and ice management.
-Plan for storage of snow at the edge of Lots or on parking islands which will not compromise traffic fields of vision or pedestrian walkways (5 foot wide minimum).
-Plan for rainwater runoff conforming to Section 730 (F) through (K) and salt melt in a fashion that will not damage vegetation or water sources. - 10.
+Plan for storage of snow at the edge of lots or on parking islands which will not compromise traffic fields of vision or pedestrian walkways (5 foot wide minimum).
+Plan for rainwater runoff conforming to § 730 (F) through (K) and salt melt in a fashion that will not damage vegetation or water sources. - 9.
 Safety: Where a potential safety hazard exists, either from temporary or permanent activities, provisions shall be undertaken to minimize physical hazards.
 In all cases, consider safe vehicular and pedestrian movement with unobscured view of roadways and pedestrian intersections.
-Provisions shall be made for maximum traffic and parking safety and pedestrian circulation throughout the town, including provision for safety during snow and ice removal.
-Particular consideration shall be given to: - i.
-Visibility at intersections - ii.
-Pedestrian safety - iii.Convenience - iv.
-Access in case of emergency - 11.
-Neighboring Properties: Provide maximum integration of circulation and parking with neighboring properties.
+Provisions shall be made for maximum traffic and parking safety and pedestrian circulation throughout the Town, including provision for safety during snow and ice removal.
+Particular consideration shall be given to: - a.
+Visibility at intersections - b.
+Pedestrian safety - c.
+Convenience - d.
+Access in case of emergency

+10. Neighboring Properties: Provide maximum integration of circulation and parking with neighboring properties.
 Work collaboratively to maximize flow for efficiency, safety, and attractive solutions.